Plymouth Cruising Guide

 Mothecombe, Coastguards and Wonwell Beach

-At the entrance to Erme Estuary you’ll be wowed by Mothecombe Beach, Coastguards Beach and Wonwell Beach.
+At the entrance to Erme Estuary you’ll be wowed by the three beaches of Mothecombe, Coastguards and Wonwell.
 All privately owned and maintained by the Flete Estate, these gorgeous stretches of sand have become a bit of a mecca for beach sports such as windsurfing, SUP and horse riding.
-Erme Estuary is also a wildlife haven and you’ll often spot cormorants, herons and kingfishers residing here.
+The Erme Estuary is also a wildlife haven and you’ll often spot cormorants, herons and kingfishers residing here.

 Bigbury Bay